ciaa/firmware_v2/README.md

-# Workspace
+# Firmware v2
-Embedded software development workspace for microcontrollers.
+Firmware v2 is a C environment for embedded software development for microcontrollers.

+## NOTE:

+**This environment is under construction!!**

+**Always use the [released versions](../../releases) because in these all examples are tested and the API documentation is consistent.
+The master branch may contain inconsistencies because this environment is currently under development.**

 ## Supported targets:
 - LPC11U68